 Your Linkedin profile photo doesn`t need to be taken by a professional but make sure that it looks professional.

-Your iPhone’s camera does a pretty good job.
+An iPhone’s camera does a pretty good job.
 Make sure you have good lighting and get your pretty face to cover about 70% of the circle.

 Proximity is the key to connection.
 If your photo shows your whole body, you`re doing it wrong.